robvanuden/web/source/getting-started.md

 ./build.sh [parameters]
 ```

-_Note: again, the global tool is in fact just a wrapper for the script invocations._
+_Note: the global tool is in fact just a wrapper for the script invocations._

 ### Bootstrapping